-The Smarter Balanced Assessment System has three components: the Summative Assessments, designed for accountability purposes; Interim Assessments, designed to support teaching and learning throughout the year; and the Digital Library, designed to support classroom-based formative assessment processes.
+The Smarter Balanced Assessment System has three components: summative assessments, designed for accountability purposes; interim assessments, designed to support teaching and learning throughout the year; and formative assessment processes, supported by professional learning and instructional resources located in the Digital Library.
 The Smarter Balanced Assessment Graphic (PDF) displays the relationship between these components, the Common Core State Standards, and college and career readiness.

 The LEA CAASPP Coordinator is responsible for registering new users into the library through the Administration and Registration Tool (ART).
 A Digital Library Update (DOC) and Tip Sheet (DOC) are available to assist with the registration process.
-Should there be further questions or assistance needed with this process, LEA CAASPP Coordinator should e-mail the California Department of Education’s Assessment Division at firstname.lastname@example.org.
+Should there be further questions or assistance needed with this process, LEA CAASPP Coordinators should contact the Digital Library Help Desk at 1-855-631-1510 or email@example.com.

 Quality Criteria for the Digital Library

 Background on the development of the Quality Criteria for the Digital Library as well as an overview of the rating system used to review resources.
 In addition, Formative Assessment Practices/Transition to the Common Core Work Group members explain how State Leadership Teams and State Networks of Educators use the Quality Criteria to evaluate resources for the Digital Library.
 (YouTube video; 34 minutes)